milk type

 background

-Since late 2019, former Neal’s Yard Dairy intern David Jowett has been making his French-inspired cheeses on Manor Farm in the Cotswold village of Chedworth, Gloucestershire.
-The farm’s mixed herd of traditional British breeds, including the Dairy Shorthorn, feed on pastures planted with plentiful clover and herbal leys, lending their milk an aromatic richness.
-Ashcombe is his latest cheese, and his own interpretation of Morbier, a classic French cheese.
-The name combines references to Manor Farm’s surroundings and to the make of the cheese: ‘the coombes’ are the steep paddocks overlooked by the King Stone Dairy; the ‘ash’ refers to the line of wood ash running through the cheese.
-The addition of ash provides an interesting texture, but has little bearing on taste.
+David Jowett makes his cheeses on Manor Farm in the Cotswold village of Chedworth, Gloucestershire.
+The farm’s mixed herd of traditional British breeds feed on pastures planted with plentiful clover and herbal leys, lending their milk an aromatic richness.
+The name Ashcombe combines references to Manor Farm’s surroundings and to the make of the cheese: ‘the coombes’ are the steep paddocks overlooked by the King Stone Dairy; the ‘ash’ refers to the decorative line of wood ash running through the cheese.

 our work with this cheese